boxpenguin/pat-fastapi/README.md

 If you pulled this version of the code I am very sorry that its garbage

 ## Resources in no particular order
-> Developing a single paffe app with FastAPI and React
+> Developing a single page app with FastAPI and React

 * [FastAPI Docs](https://fastapi.tiangolo.com/)
 * [Possible help with the front end](https://testdriven.io/blog/fastapi-react/)
-*

 # Notes for jordan
 ## pipenv and pipfiles